 You can do this before deciding whether to file a formal complaint with the EEOC, called a charge of discrimination.
 (Submit online or call 800-669-4000 for help in sending an inquiry through your local EEOC office.)
 Formal complaints are investigated either by the EEOC or by state and local fair employment practice agencies.
 States that have their own investigators and work-sharing agreements will share the information with the EEOC.
 Note: Federal employees must use a different process that starts with contacting the equal opportunity counselor at their agency within 45 days of the discriminatory action.

 The EEOC offers mediators who can help resolve disputes.
 Mediation is voluntary but can lead to agreements between the worker and the employer that are settled more quickly and more cheaply for both sides.

 Before you sue, you must have already filed a complaint with the EEOC.
 If you don't hear from the EEOC after 60 days, you can file the lawsuit.
 If you do get a “right to sue” letter, you have just 90 days to take action.
 In some cases where the EEOC finds evidence of discrimination, it encourages the sides to find a solution.
 In other cases, it issues the right to sue letter to a worker whose case it isn't going to handle.
 In some cases, the EEOC may file the lawsuit on your behalf.
 “If an employee feels mistreated because of their age, we are here to enforce the law,” says Ray Peeler, EEOC assistant legal counsel.

 8. Support POWADA and other legislation.

-Editor’s note: This article originally was published on December 30, 2019.
-It has been updated with more recent information about age discrimination legislation.
+Editor’s Note: This article originally was published on December 30, 2019.
+It has been updated with more recent information on federal and state age discrimination legislation.